Xaxis/boiler/README.md

 boiler
 ======

-Boiler is a utility library that makes every day tasks in JavaScript easier by providing 150 odd methods that play well with other libraries.
-Boiler IS NOT a DOM manipulation based library.
-In fact Boiler doesn't need a browser at all to be useful.
+Boiler is a utility library that makes every day tasks in JavaScript easier by providing over 150 methods that play well with other libraries.
+Boiler IS NOT a DOM manipulation library and doesn't require a browser to be useful.
+It's the perfect solution for those requiring a slightly more robust Underscore.js-esque JavaScript utility library.

 For more information, API, and Downloads: http://www.boilerjs.com